-The Ranchodraiji Temple Dakor is located at Dakor, Gujarat.
+The Ranchodraiji Temple Dakor is at Dakor, Gujarat.
 Famous for its Daknath Temple in the earlier times, Dakor is one of the foremost pilgrimage centres of India.
-This place is concentrated with the worship of Lord Shiva.
-Later it developed into a centre for Vaishnavites when Ranchodraiji, another avatar of Lord Krishna surfaced and the temple was built on 1772 A.D.
+This place is famous for worship of Lord Shiva.
+Later it developed into a centre for Vaishnavites when Ranchodraiji, another avatar of Lord Krishna surfaced.

 The Gujarat Government has recently included Dakor as one of the six pilgrimage places under “Yatradham Vikas Board”.
 Dakor is visited by hundreds and thousands of pilgrims every year and the number keeps on increasing due to its well-organised pilgrimage facilities.

 The city of Dakor located in Kheda district of Gujarat is well known for its grand temple of Shri Ranchodraiji.
 Gopalrao Jagannath Tambwekar constructed this temple in 1772 A.D.

 Bodana was a worshipper of Lord Krishna in his previous life.
 He lived in Gokulam as a cowherd Vijayanand.
 One day when all cowherds worshipped Lord Krishna, Vijayanand did not and the Lord came to him asking to perform the puja.

 Then Bodana and the Lord engaged in a holy battle of colours.
 But the Lord fell into a river and Vijayanand went after him.
 Then the Lord revealed himself and Vijayanand asked forgiveness.
 Lord Krishna then granted him a boon that after 4200 years he will appear at Gujarat with his present wife Sudha.